mermaidpurse/wrapsher/docs/internals.md

 Most expressions in Wrapsher are syntactic sugar for function calls;
 internally, you can say Wrapsher uses a functional style or even that it is close to being a Lisp.

+## Maps

+Maps are currently implemented as pairlists: that is, finding a map value is done by linear search of the list of pairs to find a pair that has a key that equals the search key.

+This is inefficient and may be changed in the future to a tree or hash table implementation.

 ## Funs